IHE/ITI.MHDS/input/pagecontent/issues.md

 ### Changes since 2.1

-The version 2.2.0 is intended to be changes to the publication mechanism from WORD/PDF to an Implementation Guide published using the IG-Publisher.
-However some other changes have been necessary due to the passing of time.
+Version 2.2.0 is intended to be changes to the publication mechanism from WORD/PDF to an Implementation Guide published using the IG-Publisher.
+However, some other changes have been necessary due to the passing of time.
 - Mentions of DocumentManifest are now List.source due to the change in MHD.
 - Mentions of the PMIR Patient Identity Manager are changed to Patient Identity Registry due to change in PMIR.
 - This version has a CapabilityStatement that was not previously published.
 - Updates due to changes in the IUA profile, such as the additional leverage of the Authorization Server Metadata Option.
 - Removed section 50.7 as the current HIE-Whitepaper contains MHD and MHDS now.
-- diagrams have been changed to support the above changes.
+- Diagrams have been changed to support the above changes.

 ### Open Issues

-- now that IUA has defined OAuth scopes differently than SMART, MHDS needs to adjust.
+- Now that IUA has defined OAuth scopes differently than SMART, MHDS needs to adjust.
 Should it switch to IUA, or show both?
 It is unclear that the PurposeOfUse mechanism discussed here is consistent with SMART v2.0 published spec.

 ### Closed Issues

 1. This profile was renamed from MHD-HIE to Mobile Health Document Sharing (MHDS).
-This name leverages the concept of “Document Sharing” as defined in the HIE whitepaper and includes the original MHD acronym while removing the word “access” which is important in MHD to define it as an API and inserting the word “Sharing” which indicates persistence.
+This name leverages the concept of “Document Sharing” as defined in the HIE White Paper and includes the original MHD acronym while removing the word “access” which is important in MHD to define it as an API and inserting the word “Sharing” which indicates persistence.